-Grants under this programme provide financial support for charitable work both nationally and internationally in response to disasters and humanitarian crises.
-The CHK trustees have decided to apply the 2020-21 CHK Emergency /Disaster Relief Fund to support initiatives that address major issues arising from the Covid-19 pandemic.
+Grants under this programme provide financial support for charitable work both nationally and internationally in response to natural disasters and humanitarian crises.

 For awards from 1 January 2020, we publish our grants via 360Giving, an initiative that aims to help UK funders publish their data in an open and standard format online.
 You can explore our grantmaking, and that of over 100 other funders, using 360Giving’s GrantNav and Insights tools.

 Click here to link to list of awards made by CHK Foundation in recent months